Oluwaseyiae/Digital-Clock/README.md

 1. Importing Tkinter module<br>

-2. Creating the main interface(window for calculator)<br>
+2. Creating the main interface(window for digital clock)<br>

-3. Adding any number of widgets to the main interface<br>
+3. Create a function and adding all the properties to the main interface.<br>

-4. Applying the event trigger on widgets
+4. Call the function.

 <br>